elastic/go-freelru/README.md

 The key and value types are part of the benchmark name, e.g. `int_int` means key and value are of type `int`.
 `int128` is a struct type made of two `uint64` fields.

-To run the benchmarks
+To run the benchmarks (x86-64 only)
 ```
-make benchmarks
+make bench
 ```

 ### Adding objects